 This cake is absolutely to die for.
 It is so dense and gooey and rich and moist – everything a cake should be.
-I think if I were to make it again I would go easy on the decorating – this occasion was for my flatmates birthday and I got a bit carried away on the chocolate front!
+I think if I were to make it again I would go easy on the extras – all the occasions I have made it for so far have been for various friends birthdays and I tend to get a bit carried away on the decorating front.
 It is hard to believe that something this delicious is gluten free, but it just goes to prove how far we’ve come since the days where gluten-free food tasted like nothing but cardboard!

 - 250 g butter